 Simplify access to cloud resources at scale with Conductor Technologies, now part of CoreWeave

-On January 25, 2023, CoreWeave announced its acquisition of Conductor Technologies, developer of the Conductor cloud-based task management service that simplifies access to cloud resources at scale.
+In Q1 2023, CoreWeave acquired Conductor Technologies, developer of the Conductor cloud-based task management service that simplifies access to cloud based rendering resources at scale.

 CoreWeave is building the next-generation public cloud, and Conductor’s technology will help further that goal.
 Conductor, a cloud-based platform, delivers burst rendering solutions to visual effects (VFX) studios while removing friction in the setup process.
 Through this acquisition, the media and entertainment industry can leverage this seamless cloud rendering platform on top of CoreWeave’s fast, flexible cloud infrastructure with easy-to-use, intuitive workflows for rendering at scale.

 Quick and Easy Access to Burst Rendering in the Cloud